top of page

 Weyalloh?

-Graphite, ink and marker on paper 7 x 7 in My parents met working at Ma Bell's.
+My parents met working at Ma Bell's.
 Before my father brought home a flashy turquoise princess model, we owned one of these big black phones.
-We were privileged to have a private line when others shared what was then called "party lines".
+We were privileged to have a private line while other families shared what was then called "party lines" and could listen in to each other's conversations.

 Fudgesicle